Rock Creek (Potomac River tributary): Water quality and restoration

 Rock Creek in Chevy Chase, Maryland.
 The stream bank shows downcutting (vertical erosion) due to stormwater runoff.

-In Maryland, most of the northern Rock Creek watershed has good to excellent water quality, according to studies conducted by the county government.
+In Maryland, most of the northern Rock Creek watershed has good to excellent water quality, according to studies conducted by the Montgomery County government.
 In 2004, to preserve water quality in partially developed areas, the county imposed restrictions on development (i.e., designation of "Special Protection Areas") in parts of this sub-watershed.
 The southern portion of the Maryland watershed is highly urbanized.
 Most of this portion of the creek and its tributaries have poor water quality.
-As of 2018, the county has completed several stream restoration projects throughout the watershed, and has additional projects planned or under construction.
+Between 1995 and 2023 the county completed 25 stream restoration projects on the Rock Creek main stem or tributaries.
+As of 2025 the county is planning for 7 additional projects.

 The D.C. segment of Rock Creek also has poor water quality.
 In addition to typical urban stormwater pollution problems such as runoff from streets and other impervious surfaces, the creek has high bacteria levels due to leaking sewer pipes and combined sewer overflows (CSOs).
 The D.C. government, which has a stormwater discharge permit from the United States Environmental Protection Agency, is improving its stormwater management to raise water quality in Rock Creek.
 In 2009, the District of Columbia Water and Sewer Authority began a planned two-year effort to replace portions of the combined sewer with separate storm sewers, and so eliminate CSO-related problems in the creek.

 As of 2021, the bacteria levels in the creek remained dangerously high due to the leaking sewer pipes, even during dry weather, and the public has been warned not to wade into the creek.

 In May 2025, Health and Human Services Secretary Robert F. Kennedy Jr. swam in Rock Creek with his grandchildren.

 Fish species observed in Rock Creek and its tributaries include eastern blacknose dace, bluntnose minnow, yellow bullhead, satinfin shiner, swallowtail shiner, longnose dace, and American eel.